charlesalinford/wp-docker-auto-update/README.md

 * Message: */bin/bash: wp: command not found*
 	* Problem: wp-cli is not installed in the PHP container.
 	* Solution: Log into the PHP container using 'docker exec -t -i [ name/id of the PHP container ] /bin/bash', follow the instructions on http://wp-cli.org/ to install wp-cli, then run the update script again.

+* Message: TypeError: Expected options to be either an object or a string, but got function instead*
+	* Problem: The version of node.js you're using compatible with this script
+	* Solution: Install Node Version Manager (https://github.com/creationix/nvm), and switch to version 8 or above.

 * Message: *Error: No such container: undefined*
 	* Problem: The ID or name supplied for the PHP container in the .env file is wrong/missing.